Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Requires: Melee weapon
  - Tags: Nintaijutsu

-Effects: This technique acts as a link to any melee weapon attack, and allows the attack to bypass half the damage reduction of those hit by it, as well as adding one-third your NDB to its damage.
+Effects: This technique acts as a link to any attack with a melee weapon, and allows the attack to bypass half the damage reduction of those hit by it, as well as adding one-third your NDB to its damage.

 #### --( Raisen - Lightning Flash )--
 The ranged variant of Kaminari, Raisen charges a metallic thrown weapon with Raiton chakra that crackles and sparks along the edges of the weapon mid-flight, giving it enhanced cutting power and debilitating anyone hit.